 5- I find Queal Ready too bland.
 How can I improve the taste of Queal Ready?

 The easiest option is to add your favourite milk.
 You will be amazed by how much difference it makes when compared to water.
 Other popular options to make the oatmeals tastier are fruits, such as, banana, frozen berries and similar.
 You could always add peanut butter (for extra calories and fats) or your protein of choice (do not heat up with the oatmeal!).

 If you are looking for non-caloric options, I would recommend trying MyProtein’s Flav drops, particularly Toffee and Vanilla.
 Warning!
 They are really sweet so you will have to use them in moderation.

 Queal Ready is a great product.
 For some it could be the greatest product Queal currently offers from a nutritional standpoint.
 While the price is high for an oatmeal, I do think the convenience and the nutritional balance is worth it.
-Unfortunately, there is currently only one flavour (a second one will be added at 5,000 meals sold).
+Unfortunately, there is currently only two flavours.
 I would strongly recommend Queal Ready to anyone who has porridge or oats in the morning; or to anyone looking for a warm meal replacement.
 Superb product all in all.

 - Great alternative to shakes; particularly as breakfast